maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

 - Rust is a statically-typed language
   - **Every value in Rust is of a specific data type**
   - **All types of all variables must be known at compile time**
-- Compiler can infer the type based on the value
+- Compiler can infer the type based on the initial value
   - *However, when many types are possible (E.g. integers), we must specify a type annotation*

 ```rs